eacolina/xdai-eth-bridge/README.md

     (await Emitter.new()).address
     .exit
     ```
-    This will return the address of the xDai proxy contract, paste this in a new environmment variable `XDAI_EMITTER_ADDRESS`.
+    This will return the address of the xDai proxy contract, paste this in a new environment variable `XDAI_EMITTER_ADDRESS`.

     Now that both contracts are deployed, we can start the service with `npm start`.